aceforeverd/vim-ccls/README.md

 * [vim-lsc](https://github.com/natebosch/vim-lsc)
 * [vim-lsp](https://github.com/prabirshrestha/vim-lsp)

-The plugin implements a tree viewer to display call, inheritance, and member hierarchies.
+The plugin uses [vim-yggdrasil](https://github.com/m-pilia/vim-yggdrasil) to display call, inheritance, and member hierarchies.
 Trees are built lazily, fetching children only when it is needed to expand a sub-tree, allowing to handle large trees.

 The call hierarchy allows to visualise a tree of functions calling the function under the cursor (analogous to the Call Hierarchy View in Eclipse).
 Similarly,